This post may contain affiliate links.

 First, you need to get some mild feline-friendly wipes that won’t burn or dry out the cat’s skin.
 These wipes can be used to remove stained patches of dirt that accumulate.
-Note that sphynx cats skin are rather naked without any protection therefore scent-free wipes will be better for the best health of their skin.
+Note that sphynx cats’ skin is rather naked without any protection therefore scent-free wipes will be better for the best health of their skin.

 4. Warm water and a cloth.

 Sometimes your cat may become so dirty so fast that you may become tired of bathing.
 The next best solution is by using a warm wet cloth.
-This process is super simple and effective as the warm water dissolves grease and removes dirt build up and access oils without the need of a bath.
+This process is super simple and effective as the warm water dissolves grease and removes dirt build-up and access oils without the need for a bath.

 It’s important for the water to be warm and not hot.
-Also the type of cloth is also important since a dusty dark colored cloth can make the cat more dirty.
+Also, the type of cloth is also important since a dusty dark-colored cloth can make the cat dirtier.
 A white towel will be perfect to maintain the cleanliness of the cat.